hanernlee/CoinBucket/Readme.md

 ## Technologies
 1. Swift
-2. Nimble & Quick using Carthage
-3. CoinMarketCap API (Parsed through coinster.herokuapp.com)
+2. CoinMarketCap API (Parsed through coinster.herokuapp.com)

 ## Background
 Blockchain and Cryptocurrency has been making headlines for the most of 2017 and I figured it would be good to get my feet wet by combining both my interest in iOS development together with cryptocurrencies.
 Having invested in some of these coins, I found myself having to check prices of these crypto coins constantly and that was when I decided to create this app for my personal use.
 At the moment, the app is powered using CoinMarketCap's API which has over 1400 coins and support for 31 different currencies.